jamiegl/notes/abstract_algebra/Definitions.md

 ## Homomorphism

-A Homomorphismis a mapping between two algebraic objects of the same type that preserves all operations the object is equipped with.
+A Homomorphism is a mapping between two algebraic objects of the same type that preserves all operations the object is equipped with.
 For instance, consider two sets $A$ and $B$ each equipped with an binary operation $*$.
 Then if

 $$
 f(x*y) = f(x)*f(y)
 $$

-for $\forall{x},y \in{A}$, the map $f$ is considered a homemorphism.
+for $\forall{x},y \in{A}$, the map $f$ is considered a homomorphism.

 Consider the function $f(x) = 2x$.
 Our object of interest will be a vector space with elements $\{4, 5, 3\}$ and thus our operations are addition and multiplication by scalar.
 Then, for multiplication by $2$: